-268 Another concern is inefficiency.
-Superstar CEOs might use value-reducing transactions simply because they provide them with a channel to divert value.
-See, e.g. Randall Morck, Andrei actions, through mismanagement or self-dealing, reduce its value.
-But shareholders' power--especially their power to vote directors out of office--is likely less effective in preventing CEOs with unique contribution to company value from diverting some of that extra value to their own pockets.
+The last point underscores the normative question underlying the In re Tesla approach: Let us assume that boards might permit superstar CEOs to engage in harmful self-dealing, but only to the extent that the cost to the company from such transactions does not exceed the value of the CEO's singular contribution to the company.
+Treating powerful CEOs as controlling shareholders can be justified under the view that corporate law should prevent superstar CEOs from using related-party transactions to capture some of their unique contribution to company value.274 Powerful investors presumably can protect a company from CEOs whose actions, through mismanagement or self-dealing, reduce its value.
+But shareholders' power-especially their power to vote directors out of office-is likely less effective in preventing CEOs with unique contribution to company value from diverting some of that extra value to their own pockets.
 Treating powerful CEOs as controlling shareholders can be justified under the view that corporate law should prevent superstar CEOs from using their power to capture their unique contribution to company value.

-We do not take a stance on the normative question of whether superstar CEO should be permitted to use related-party transactions to capture their unique contribution to company value.269 Rather, we would like to highlight the institutional reasons that could explain Delaware's traditional reluctance, until Tesla, to expand the definition of controlling shareholders to include visionary CEOs.
-First, while superstar CEOs might use their power for opportunistic related-party transactions, their ability to do is limited by the magnitude of their unique contribution.
-Accordingly, the benefits from extending judicial review are limited as well.
+We do not take a stance on the normative question of whether superstar CEOs should be permitted to use related-party transactions to capture their unique contribution to company value.275 Rather, we would like to highlight the institutional reasons that could explain Delaware's traditional reluctance to expand the definition of controlling shareholders to include visionary CEOs.
+First, while superstar CEOs might use their power for opportunistic related-party transactions, their ability to do so is limited by the magnitude of their unique contribution.
+Accordingly, the benefits from extending judicial review are limited, as well.